 The following information on films is included in the record of funds and collections: title, a brief description of the subject matter, film-makers and technical data (length in metres and minutes, format, sound, colour, number of copies and their physical state, date of delivery, name of the person delivering the film, connection with the record of archival material delivered, and year of production).
-By the end of 2016, a total of 11,577 titles of films on 37,605 film rolls and in other electronic forms and formats had been entered in the aforementioned record of funds and collections.
+By the end of 2019, a total of 12.689 titles of films.

 Moreover, eight inventories in book form have been issued; these contain information on 3,770 films and are accompanied with a geographical index, an index of legal persons, a personal index, an index of film-makers and a subject index with over 50,000 entries.

 The Slovenian Film Archives also keeps a record of films about Slovenia and Slovenians that have been recorded by foreign film companies.
 It manages a collection of video cassettes and sound recordings, film archival material such as scripts, storyboards and other material related to the production of a particular film, and a comprehensive collection of photographs and slides.